lollek/Recipes-Community/readme.md

 to learn new techniques.
 There are probably a lot of issues needing to be fixed for this project to become production-ready.

+## Running in development mode
+This project is developed in IntelliJ, which makes the easiest way to running it by starting IntelliJ and executing the `frontend: devel` and `Backend` tasks.
+It should also be possible to start by standing in the frontend/ folder and running `npm start`, and in the backend/ folder and running `mvn spring-boot:run`.
+Dependencies are Java8 and Maven for backend, and NodeJS with angular-cli for frontend

 ## Docker
 NOTE - Docker implementation has not been tested due to lack of time.